 This is a pitch for one of our clients Veylinx that was successfully picked up.

-Problem: In fact, the gap of intention between what people say they will buy and reality can be as big as 595%.
-Businesses rely on this information to make major decisions, such as launching new products.
-(Data has been used to back up this claim)
+Problem: The gap of intention between what people say they will buy and reality can be as big as 595%.
+Businesses rely on this information to make major decisions, such as launching new products (here, data has been used to back up this claim).

-Solution: Veylinx announces to have raised $2 million in a pre-Series A investment, backed by several prominent VCs, and is setting out to expand its unique technology that measures the real wants and needs of consumers in Europe and the US.
+Solution: Veylinx announces it has raised $2 million in a pre-Series A investment, backed by several prominent VCs, and is setting out to expand its unique technology that measures the real wants and needs of consumers in Europe and the US.

 The innovative methodology ensures businesses obtain unbiased consumer insights with their skin-in-the-game approach - consumers have to put their own money on the line.
-In this pitch, we also provided a quote from an investor in Veylinx, as well as offering to put the journalist in touch with the relevant CEOs if they want further information.
+In this pitch, we also provided a quote from an investor in Veylinx and offered to put the journalist in touch with the relevant CEOs if they want further information.

-Here is another example of a successful pitch to a top-tier publication for one of our clients, Recruitee.
+Here is another example of a successful pitch to a top-tier publication for a client, Recruitee.
 This is an example of how you can still pitch a story even when you might not have any news going on.

 Personalization: My name is Emma, and I'm in charge of the communication department at Recruitee.
 I just finished reading both your article on 8 startups hiring in Amsterdam as well as Shubham's article on Booking seeking funding.